mainkoon81/Study-R-Visualization/README.md

 ### I. One Variable
 __Story:__ People's perception of their audience on FB matches up to the reality?
- - Well, who you think is in your audience, affects how you present yourself.
+ - Well, FB believes who you think is in your audience affects how you present yourself.
  - Who's actually seeing the content they are sharing?
- - Survey Q1.
-"How many do you think saw the post?
+   - __Survey Q1.__ "How many do you think saw the post?
      - There is a big mismatch b/w people's perceived audience size and their actual audience size.

 __Library:__ `ggplot2`
 __Data:__ 'pseudo_facebook.tsv'